ptmkenny/standalone-chrome-debug-ffmpeg/README.md

 ## Take screen recording

-Use `docker exec -ti bash` to spawn a new shell inside a running container.
-Run this command to record the video:
+For example, if your docker container is ptmkenny_seleniumchromedriver_1:

-`ffmpeg -video_size 1360x1020 -framerate 15 -f x11grab -i :99.0 /path/to/recording.mp4`
+`docker exec -ti ptmkenny_seleniumchromedriver_1 ffmpeg -video_size 1360x1020 -framerate 15 -f x11grab -i :99.0 behat-lando.mp4`

+Use CTRL+D to quit.
+Then you can copy the video file out of the docker container like this:

+'docker cp ptmkenny_seleniumchromedriver_1:/behat-lando.mp4 .'

 ## Clean up the MP4 file

-Use MP4Box to clean up the video:
+The poster in the original issue suggests you may need to use MP4Box to clean up the video:

 `MP4Box -isma -inter 500 /path/to/recording.mp4`